lobsang/medialib-server/README.md

 This project only contains the medialib server components, that is, the Library and the Service.
 The clients are contained in separate projects, which I will publish on github soon.
-Right now I am working on a browser player client (HTML5) and a scanning client for your local music.
+Right now I am working on a browser player client (HTML5) and a scanning client for my local music.

 Requirements